 Algebra classes can be taken at any accredited college.
 An online Technical Math class is also offered via NJATC in partnership with the University of Tennessee.
 You can register for this class here http://www.njatc.utk.edu/techmath.htm

 As an apprentice, am I required to attend school?

 Classroom instruction is typically eight (8) hours per day and introduces the apprentice to the fundamental building blocks of their trade.
 Camp Rilea offers the apprentices a chance to apply their classroom knowledge to practical real-world application.
 Training includes basic skills such as climbing, distribution, transmission hot sticking, as well as safety protocols and guidelines for everyday life in the field.
-All camp session are 10-days with room and board are provided while attending Camp.

 Can my previous work experience count as credit towards my apprenticeship?